WheteThunger/CarTurrets/README.md

 - Compatible with plugins such as [Turret Loadouts](https://umod.org/plugins/turret-loadouts) and [Turret Manager](https://umod.org/plugins/turret-manager) that automatically fill turrets with weapons and ammo when deployed.
 - Compatible with [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks).
 Players who do not have access to the lock cannot flip the switch or authorize themselves to the turret.
-- (**Recommended**) [Better Turret Aim](https://umod.org/plugins/better-turret-aim) allows turrets to aim at their current target more quickly.
+- **Recommended:** [Better Turret Aim](https://umod.org/plugins/better-turret-aim) allows turrets to aim at their current target more quickly.
 Very useful for vehicle turrets to be able to hit targets while the vehicle is moving.
 Has an option to only apply to vehicle turrets if desired.

 ## Developer API